 Leftovers?

-• Cool, Wrap, and Store: Allow the baked potatoes to cool completely, then wrap each potato individually in aluminum foil or plastic wrap.
-Place the wrapped potatoes in an airtight container or zip-top bag, and store in the refrigerator for up to 5 days.
+• Store: Let the baked potatoes cool, then wrap each one in foil or plastic wrap.
+Put them in an airtight container or bag and refrigerate for up to 5 days.

 More Veggie Side Dishes